wuziq/ggpofba/README.md

   * Copy it to `%VCToolkitInstallDir%\bin\`
 3. Add `C:\cygwin\bin` to your PATH.
 4. Open up a regular command prompt and navigate to wherever you've cloned the source.
-5. Run `environment.bat`, which will set up some environment variables for your current session.
+5. Run either `environment-32.bat` or `environment-64.bat`, depending on whether your system is 32 or 64-bit.
+This script which will set up some environment variables for your current session.
 6. Execute `make vc`

 You should have an **fbaa.exe** when it's all done.